 MELANIE DeMORE is one of the most outstanding vocal artists of today.
 Her 40+ year career has been dedicated to teaching, lecturing, mentoring, conducting, directing, and inspiring children and adults in the power of song as a force for social and political change, while helping to preserve the African American Folk Tradition.
 Melanie has performed with countless world-renowned artists such as Linda Tillery, Sweet Honey in The Rock, Odetta, and Pete Seeger.
 She has written large choral works including ‘Freedom Land, A Journey on the Underground Railroad,’ and has presented and performed with, among others, The Washington Chorus, The Choir of Trinity Wall Street (Artistic Conductor-Julian Wachner) and VocalEssence.

 Associate Artistic Director

-San Francisco native Deirdre Visser is a curator, educator, visual artist, and woodworker in the city’s Mission District.
-As Curator of The Arts at CIIS since 2010, she connects history to the present to look for common themes and engage historical context in a deeper understanding of the challenges we face today.
-Visser also has an active visual practice engaged with the arts as a form of civic participation.
-She was co-curator with Laura Mays of Making a Seat at the Table: Women Transform Woodworking, and is author of the forthcoming Joinery, Joists, and Gender: A Woodworking History for the 21st Century, which will be published by Routledge, winter 2021.
+San Francisco native Deirdre Visser (she/her) is a curator, educator, visual artist, and woodworker in the city’s Mission District.
+As independent curator she engages historical context in a deeper understanding of the challenges we face today.
+Visser is author of Joinery, Joists, and Gender: A Woodworking History for the 21st Century, published by Routledge, spring 2022.

 Joel Yates (he/him) was raised here on Ohlone Land (San Francisco).
 He has witnessed loss and the fight to breathe.
 While recording the world he works in conjunction with a myriad of voices creatively towards alignment and encourages the conduction of life.
 He hopes that his words help to demolish obstacles and broaden the sights of those they touch.